scalate/scalate/scalate-website/src/documentation/scalate-user-guide.md

 Using an IDE plugin can make it much easier to view and edit Scalate templates.

-### TextMate Scaml plugin
+### TextMate plugin

-If you use [TextMate](http://macromates.com/) (which on OS X is a great text editor) you can install the [Scaml plugin](http://github.com/scalate/scaml.tmbundle) as follows:
+If you use [TextMate](http://macromates.com/) (which on OS X is a great text editor) you can install the [Scalate plugin](http://github.com/scalate/Scalate.tmbundle) as follows:

     cd ~/Library/Application\ Support/TextMate/Bundles/
-    git clone git://github.com/scalate/scaml.tmbundle.git
+    git clone git://github.com/scalate/Scalate.tmbundle.git
 {: .syntax }

-If you have not already done so you will also need a Scala plugin for TextMate which the Scaml plugin uses for the Scala code blocks.
+If you have not already done so you will also need a Scala plugin for TextMate which the [Ssp](ssp-reference.html) and [Scaml](scaml-reference.html) languages uses for the Scala code blocks.

 We like the [version by Dean Wampler](http://github.com/deanwampler/Scala.tmbundle) though there's a few around github and one included in sbaz in the Scala distro too.